28-29 October, Helsinki

 - Policy Coherence for Sustainable Development – How European Policies Affect the Global South

 - Respecting Human Rights in Business

-The thematic working groups are being coordinated by Fingo and managed in partnership with SOSTE Finnish Federation for Social Affairs and Health (theme 1), EBB European Environmental Bureau (theme 2), Sitra, the Finnish Innovation Fund (theme 3), CONCORD, the European confederation of Relief and Development NGOs (theme 4), Fairtrade Finland, and Felm, the Finnish Evangelical Lutheran Mission (theme 5).
+Thematic working groups are coordinated in partnership with SOSTE Finnish Federation for Social Affairs and Health (theme 1), EBB European Environmental Bureau (theme 2), Sitra, the Finnish Innovation Fund (theme 3), CONCORD, the European confederation of Relief and Development NGOs (theme 4), Fairtrade Finland, and Felm, the Finnish Evangelical Lutheran Mission (theme 5).

 Info and contact